astronomer/docs/learn/airflow-setup-teardown.md

 </TabItem>
 </Tabs>

 You can define as many setup and teardown tasks in one DAG as you need.
-In order for Airflow to understand which setup and teardown tasks belong together (e.g. set up and spin down the same resources) you need to [define a relationship between them](#defining-relationships-between-setup-and-teardown-tasks).
+In order for Airflow to understand which setup and teardown tasks belong together (e.g. set up and spin down the same resources) you need to [define setup/teardown groupings](#defining-setupteardown-groupings).

 ### `@setup` and `@teardown` decorators